8 Cheap Sources of Protein

 7. Cottage Cheese

-Just like yogurt, cottage cheese is a low-calorie dairy product that’s also cheap and high in protein.
+Like yogurt, cottage cheese is a low-calorie dairy product that’s cheap and high in protein.
 A single tub costs about $3 and can contain 50 grams of protein or more.
 Of course, there is such a thing as too much of a good thing.
 Cottage cheese contains high amounts of sodium, which can cause dehydration and inflammation, so moderation is key.
-Enjoy with fruit, applesauce, granola or even toast to get your daily protein intake.
+Enjoy it with fruit, applesauce, granola or even toast to get your daily protein intake.

 8. Oats

 Oats are hearty, healthy and filling.
 Plus, they’re super cheap and packed with protein.
 A one-pound container may only cost a few dollars, and each serving contains 13 grams of protein, making oats a worthwhile purchase for health nuts.
 Whip up a bowl of oatmeal each morning or toast some oats to use as granola for diet-conscious snacking.
-Their high fiber content will also keep you fuller longer, just like beans and yogurt.
+Like beans and yogurt, their high fiber content will also keep you fuller longer.